 Dear Members of the SIPA Community,

 I am writing to update you on SIPA’s renewed efforts to foster greater diversity and inclusion within our community.
-Increasing diversity and inclusion are core commitments of SIPA and Columbia University that I believe make us stronger as an academic institution, more tolerant and understanding of individual differences and perspectives, and more effective at identifying and, ultimately, combatting racism and discrimination in the U.S. and around the world.
+Increasing diversity and inclusion are core commitments of SIPA and Columbia University that I believe make us stronger as an academic institution, more understanding and accepting of individual differences and perspectives, and more effective at identifying and, ultimately, combatting racism and discrimination in the U.S. and around the world.

 As President Bollinger has stated, “Columbia University is not innocent of the structures of racism that have afflicted America.
 Yet we also have a history of confronting invidious discrimination and anti-Black racism.
 There is still much more do to.”